rails/rails/guides/source/association_basics.md

 @author.destroy
 ```

-To learn more about the different types of associations, read the next section of this guide.
-That's followed by some tips and tricks for working with associations, and then by a complete reference to the methods and options for associations in Rails.
+To learn more about the different types of associations, you can read the next
+section of this guide.
+Following that, you'll find some tips and tricks for
+working with associations.
+Finally, there's a complete reference to the methods
+and options for associations in Rails.

 The Types of Associations
 -------------------------